bytzar/MotionCursor/README.md

 - place your controller ona flat surface, and hit calibrate if expiriencing gyro drift
 - remap the activation button to your liking
 - when held down gyro mapping to cursor is active
-- for macro, hit record, click anywhere on the screen. the coordinates will be saved
-- under macros tap set a custom button for activating the macro

 - Hold down the Screenshot button to activate functionality.
 Once release functionality is disabled, allowing your cursor to hide.
 Once reactivated it centers the cursor before moving it.

 This was designed with the Nintendo Switch pro conroller in mind, but should work with others as well.
 While the screenshot button is held down, gyro inputs will be mapped to the mouse cursor and the A button (East) to left mouse click.
-The A button can be held down for holding the left click.
+The A button can be held down for holding the left click (holding and dragging is implemented).
 Both will release parallely.
 Additionaly, before gyro data is mapped to the cursor it is reset to the middle of the screen.

 # Compile yourself
 Have git installed.